praveens-git-bit/Build2024-FabricDocument/exercise1.md

 ![Lakehouse.](mediaNew/task-1.3-ext-shortcut5.png)

-**Note**: Due the the screen size of VM, user will not able to see left navigation bar, please click on the "Hamburger sign* from the above to navigate to the **Security + Networking** and click on the expand button.
+**Note**: Due the the screen size of VM, user will not able to see left navigation bar, please click on the **Hamburger sign** from the above to navigate to the **Security + Networking** and click on the expand button.

 11. Expand the **Security + networking** section and click on **Access keys**.